LastBotInc/llama2j/README.md

 # llama2j

-Project is based on https://github.com/karpathy/llama2.c
+The llama2j project is based on https://github.com/karpathy/llama2.c

 This is a pure Java implementation of LLama 2 inference, without any dependencies.

-In addition, we implement CUDA version of the same, where the transformer is implemented as a number of kernels.
+In addition, we implement CUDA version, where the transformer is implemented as a number of CUDA kernels.
 Java code runs the kernels on GPU using JCuda.

 The purpose of this project is to provide good-performance inference for LLama 2 models that can run anywhere, and integrate easily with Java code.
-We desire to enable the LLM locally available for backend code, and to scale horizontally to more nodes that each can include both backend logic and local LLM inference.
+We desire to enable the LLM locally available for backend code.
+LLM becomes a seamless and integrated part of application backend functionality, and can be scaled together with the backend.

 Features:
-- < 1 second startup time for LLama 7B model
+- 4 second startup time for LLama 7B model
 - CPU support
-- Single or multiple GPU support
+- Single or multiple Nvidia GPU support
 - I8 quantization of weights on the fly
 - Caching of I8 weights
-- Activations are FP32, so this is W8A32 quantization
+- Activations are FP32 (this is W8A32 quantization)
-- CPU and CUDA are identical and validatable against each other
+- CPU and CUDA implementations are identical and validatable against each other

 Tested on:
 - Ubuntu 22.04.02 and 22.04.03
-- Windows 11 XXX
+- Windows 11 Version 10.0.22621 Build 22621
 - LLama 7B model and smaller models
-- CPU and GPU
+- Intel and AMD CPUs
 - Java 20
 - CUDA 11.2
 - JCuda 11.2.0
 - 1-4x RTX 4090

-## Performance
+# Performance

 Tokens per second is printed out at the end of the run, and it excludes model checkpoint loading time.